Olshansk/wrk2/README.md

 # wrk2

-> ![Note]
+> [!NOTE]
 > This is a fork of [wrk2](https://github.com/giltene/wrk2) that works on macOS and has a better README.

 ## QuickStart

 _tl;dr `wrk2` is a constant throughput, correct latency recording variant of `wrk`_

-It is similar to `wrk` with an additional argument of `-R` which helps the user to specify the constant load that they want to generate on the API.
+> It is similar to `wrk` with an additional argument of `-R` which helps the user to specify the constant load that they want to generate on the API.

 ### MacOS